armadillu/ofxTimeMeasurements/ReadMe.md

 *	OF_KEY_PAGE_DOWN to toggle all time measurings, and the drawing of the widget
 * 	'T' when widget is visible (enabled) to get into interactive mode.
 * 	When in interactive mode:
-	* Up/Down keys to select, Left/Right keys to expand/collapse the sample tree
+	* Up / Down keys to select, Left / Right keys to expand/collapse the sample tree
 	* Return key to toggle the execution of the selected item.
-This allows to disable parts of your code on the fly
+This allows to disable parts of your code on the fly, as long as its wrapped around an if() clause

 ## NOTES